-52. Executive (the GOsC Executive means staff who are employed by the GOsC) recommendations are drafted by the GOsC to assist the IC with the consideration of a case.
-The recommendations may offer a suggestion on how to dispose of a particular case or offer amendments to the particulars of concern.
-The recommendations are shared with the osteopath in advance of the IC meeting to consider the case.
-This information is provided as guidance only and is not intended to fetter the independence of the IC.
+53. Executive recommendations are drafted by the GOsC to assist the IC with the consideration of a case.
+The recommendation may offer a suggestion on how to dispose of a particular case or offer amendments to the particulars of concern.
+The recommendation is shared with the osteopath in advance of the IC meeting to consider the case.
+This information is provided as guidance only as is not intended to fetter the independence of the IC.

-Providing Written Reasons
+Reasons

-- 53. The IC is required to provide written reasons on how it reached a decision in every case.
+54. The IC is required to provide written reasons on how it reached a decision in every case.
 Reasons should be clear and intelligible but do not need to be lengthy or identify each individual piece of information taken into account.

 Reasons will be sufficient if they explain to the parties in broad terms why a particular decision has been reached.
 However, simply reciting the real prospect test does not amount to giving adequate reasons.
+Every decision should include the following:
-Every decision should include the following: - the evidence/information the IC took into consideration - the decision made - the IC should make it clear in its decision which particulars of the allegation have been referred and which have not - why the decision was made

-- how the decision was reached (including the real prospect test) - why any advice or material (including the expert evidence) was rejected, if this happened - why the IC chose not to follow the Executive recommendation, if this happened, and - why it chose not to follow any guidance and/or the advice of the legal assessor.
+- the evidence/information the IC took into consideration - the decision made - the IC should make it clear in its decision which particulars of the allegation have been referred and which have not - why the decision was made - how the decision was reached (including the 'real prospect' test) - why any advice or material (including the expert evidence) was rejected, if this happened - why the IC chose not to follow the executive recommendation, if this happened, and - why it chose not to follow any guidance and/or the advice of the legal assessor.